MicrochipTech/atsamr34_lorawan_rn_parser/02_command_guide/README.md

 > This command will set default values for most of the LoRaWAN parameters.
 Everything set prior to this command will lose its set value.

-> This command must be issued at the very beginning in order to initialize internally the Microchip LoRaWAN Stack.
+> This command MUST be the FIRST command issued in order to initialize the Microchip LoRaWAN Stack accordingly with the selected region.

 ### `mac tx <type> <portno> <data>`